-I’m a great believer that you can never have too many pretty things and this easy mosaic flower craft is the perfect way to brighten up the place!
+I’m a great believer that you can never have too many pretty things and this easy flower craft is the perfect way to brighten up the place!
 Although it looks easy (and it is, hurray!) there’s actually loads of opportunities for learning with this craft too.

-Mosaic Flower Craft Materials:
+Flower Craft Materials:

 Coloured card / glitter card

-As well as this, if you end up using PVA glue instead of a glue stick it can get a bit sloppy, for this I would also recommend using a glue stick like a pritt stick as it dries instantly, much better unless your kids are happy to wait a day for it to dry!
+As well as this, if you end up using PVA glue instead of a glue stick it can get a bit sloppy, for this I would also recommend using a glue stick like a pritt stick as it dries instantly, much better unless your kids are happy to wait a day for it to dry.

 Once your have your flower shape you are free to start decorating it.
-Mosaic crafts are a great way to use up any scraps you have from other crafts so we used a mixture of plain coloured cards and glitter card but you could use pages from magazines or comics just as easily.
+Mosaic crafts are a great way to use up any scraps you have from other crafts so we used a mixture of plain coloured paper and card and glitter card but you could use pages from magazines or comics just as easily.

 The same as with our mosaic heart craft, once you’ve finished filling up your mosaic flower you’re free to cut the shape out.
 It’s much easier to do it this way rather than cutting out the flower first as you’ll get smother edges this way and it’s harder to find mosaic pieces that will fit perfectly inside your flower.

 Finally why not check out my round up of over 40 spring crafts for toddlers, perfect for cheerful crafting inspiration.